-Manuscripts must be accompanied by a cover letter (strictly uploaded in Online Submission Step 4 as a Supplementary File).
+Manuscripts must be accompanied by a cover letter (strictly uploaded in Online Submission, Step 2 as a Submission File choose Cover Letter).
 The cover letter must include a statement with the type of the submitted manuscript and a warranty by which the Author(s) claim that the submitted manuscript is original, has not been published elsewhere and has been written and approved by all the stated author(s) as well as by the responsible authorities where the work was carried out.
 The cover letter should state the novelty and scientific significance of the work presented.
 In addition, it is mandatory to suggest three potential reviewers.
 Reviewers should be experts in the field of the manuscript, and not associated with the institution, which the authors are affiliated to.
 The final choice of reviewers will remain entirely with the Editor.
 Also, optionally, the authors should state any person that is not desired as a reviewer.

-Submit all material to be considered as Supplementary Material online at the same time as the main manuscript.
+Submit all material to be considered as Supplementary Material online at the same time as the main manuscript, Online Submission Step 2.
 Ensure that the supplementary material is referred to in the main manuscript at an appropriate point in the text and that straightforwardly confirm the findings presented.
 Supplementary material will be available online only and will not be copyedited, so ensure that it is clearly and succinctly presented and that the style conforms to the rest of the paper.

 Also, ensure that the presentation will work on any Internet browser.
 It is not recommended for the files to be more than 2 MB each, although exceptions can be made at the editorial office’s discretion.